-Now, it doesn't matter if your blog is located at blog.yoursite.com or www.yoursite.com/blog ... both ways of doing it are acceptable to Google as they're both underneath your overall domain and both classed as 'internal'.
+Now, it doesn't matter if your blog is located at blog.yoursite.com or www.yoursite.com/blog as both ways of doing it are acceptable to Google because they're both underneath your overall domain and both classed as 'internal'.

 In fact, as a quick aside, you should know that 'www' is, in itself, a subdomain, it's just the one we most commonly use for our websites.

 If you don't believe me, look up a guy called Matt Cutts who's the head of the team that tweaks Google's algorithms.
 He says that whichever way you choose to do it, it's important that the spiders Google sends to check out your domain see things changing regularly.